Share freely, compliments of diane@StretchingbytheBay.com:

 Seated posture begins with the sit bones.
+Perch on them, like a bird on a branch.
 You should have a 90° angle at your hips & knees, or even have your hips a tiny bit higher.
-Then use your core muscles to maintain an upright position.
+Use your core muscles to maintain an upright position.
 And further up the chain, the muscles of scapular stabilization need to be engaged to keep your shoulders back and your chest lifted.
 Lengthen out the crown of your head whether you’re sitting or standing!

 Breathe deeply in a full circumference, lengthening your spine with each inhale.
 Expand your ribs to the sides and the back.
 On the exhale, gently draw your navel into larger spine engaging your transversus abdominis (TA) while keeping your spine lengthened.
 With practice, this will all become second nature!